 - ii.
 Contractor shall distribute to all Contractor's employees, subcontractors, interns, volunteers, and members of Board of Directors a copy of the Code of Conduct.
-Contractor shall document annually that such persons have received, read, understand and will abide by said Code. - iii.
+Contractor shall document annually that such persons have received, read, understand and will abide by said Code.
+The Code of Conduct shall be signed and dated by a Contractor representative and the employees, physicians, subcontractors, interns, volunteers and members of the Board of Directors. - iii.
 Pursuant to HSC Section 11831.6 and 11831.7, licensed and/or certified alcoholism or drug abuse recovery and treatment facilities, owners, partners, directors, employees, and/or shareholders are prohibited from receiving anything of value for the referral of a person to a substance use disorder (SUD) treatment facility.